espressif/vscode-esp-idf-extension/docs/tutorial/using-docker-container.md

 <img src="../../media\tutorials\using_docker_container\wsl-l-o.png" alt="" height="">

-so to install WSL on windows, please type in the following command:
+so to install WSL on Windows, please type in the following command:

 ```c
 wsl --install --distribution　Ubuntu-20.04